remance/Masendor/readme.md

 **Ver 1.3:** hidden stat, line of sight, raise flag/ light torch, ambush bonus

-**Ver 1.6:** Commander, strategist and leader duel with dynamic result and event (Move from 0.2.7 as it is not the main priority in the early battle sample yet), transfer leader, Battle of Gaixia
+**Ver 1.6:** Commander mode, strategist and leader duel with dynamic result and event (Move from 0.2.7 as it is not the main priority in the early battle sample yet), transfer leader, Battle of Gaixia

 **Ver 1.7:** Deception, False information, scout, espionage warfare, information, Minor battle: Siege of Orleans